How do you know it's time for assisted living?

 - Is your loved one located where emergency situations can be well managed?

-It is important to spend time researching the variety of options and services available.
+While trying to find the best assisted living community in your area, it is important to spend time researching the variety of options and services available.
 Addressing fears and focusing on core benefits will help move the process forward.
 The new living arrangement is about maintaining the highest level of independence while residing in a safe, secure and comforting environment.

-We strongly recommend taking a tour of a community that interests you.
+We strongly recommend taking a tour of an assisted living community that interests you.
 Take special note not only of the physical environment, but also the camaraderie between staff and residents.
 Ask if you might participate in a meal so you can have a better feel for the community.
 And of course, ask as many questions as you would like.
 This is a big decision, and a friendly, knowledgeable staff will be more than willing to answer your questions to put your mind at ease.